uriel1998/uget_autosorter/README.md

 Now uGet has some category matching (yay!) but Firefox Quantum has broken everything (boo!), so I resurrected this to work with an extension that seems to make things work pretty well.
 It works in *conjunction* with the uGet autosorting, and seems to provide a slightly greater robustness and error-checking.

+I've also added a "nobt" variant that will launch Transmission instead of uGet for torrents.
+You can easily make this simply go to /dev/null if you like.

 #Linux Instructions

 1. Set up uGet with the following categories **in this order** (though the names don't matter)